collaborativebioinformatics/expression_and_SNPs_to_clinic/README.md

 - Test data
 - Variant Calling and Annotation
 - Gene expression analysis
-- Identification of variants with clinical impact
+- Identification of variants with clinical relevance
--
+- Visualization of data

 ### Implementation